Queer Things to Do in Houston, September 29 to October 2, 2022

 Houston Pride Band: Anime-zing

 Join the Houston Pride Band at MATCH to hear music from your favorite games and animated series.
-From Nintendo themes to classic cartoon anthems, there is likely to be a familiar tune at the concert for everyone to enjoy.
+From Nintendo themes to classic cartoon anthems, everyone is likely to find a familiar tune at the concert that they’ll enjoy.
 The performance is at 8 p.m. $15.

 Greggie and the Jets: Elton John Tribute Show

-With all of Elton John’s greatest hits and fan-requested deep album cuts, this tribute show makes its way through his discography for “the most authentic sounding Elton John tribute of all.”
-Enjoy a night of music paying homage to the Rocket Man himself.
+With all of Elton John’s greatest hits and fan-requested deep-album cuts, this tribute show makes its way through his discography for “the most authentic-sounding Elton John tribute of all.”
+Enjoy this homage to the Rocket Man himself.
 Dry Creek Social Club, 8 p.m.

 SUNDAY, October 2